yoo-digital/eslint-plugin-angular/README.md

 ## eslint-plugin-angular

-A bit similar to eslint-config-angular but here we create lint rule, we don't just pick existing ones.
+To define custom lint rules for Angular.
+Similar to eslint-config-angular where existing rules are set.